crazyyy/wp-framework/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 = WebP Images =

-Can generate WebP versions of your images, and enables you to serve even smaller images to supported browsers.
+One-click WebP with ExactDN and Alternative WebP Rewriting.
+Otherwise, can generate WebP versions of your images, and enables you to serve even smaller images to supported browsers.
 Several methods are available for serving WebP images, including Apache-compatible rewrite rules and our Alternative WebP Rewriting option compatible with caches and CDNs.
 Also works with the WebP option in the Cache Enabler plugin from KeyCDN.

 = WP-CLI =

 Allows you to run all Bulk Optimization processes from your command line, instead of the web interface.
 It is much faster, and allows you to do things like run it in 'screen' or via regular cron (instead of wp-cron, which can be unpredictable on low-traffic sites).
-Install WP-CLI from wp-cli.org, and run 'wp-cli.phar help ewwwio optimize' for more information or see the [Docs](http://docs.ewww.io/article/25-optimizing-with-wp-cli).
+Install WP-CLI from wp-cli.org, and run 'wp-cli.phar help ewwwio optimize' for more information or see the [Docs](https://docs.ewww.io/article/25-optimizing-with-wp-cli).

 = FooGallery =